Hunter Perrin

 Open Source Projects

-My passion for open source led me to start SciActive Inc. It is the name under which most of my copyrighted code is held.
+My passion for open source led me to start SciActive Inc. SciActive.com was the name under which most of my copyrighted code has been released for well over a decade.
+Now SciActive is incorporated.
 Here are just a few examples of the projects I started and maintain.

 Svelte Material UI